Lohit9/MasterYourAlgorithms/README.md

 12. **Max-Min Stack**: Implementation of stack that stores the maximum and minimum elements (can be retrieved in O(1) time), functions include pop, push, max , min, length, etc.

 13. **Count/Sequence ADT**: Implementation for storing the count (number of occurrences of an integer within a sequence and other operations related to it.
+Implemented using an dynamica array and using a binary search tree.

 14. **Queue ADT**: Implementation of Queue and various operations list add-front, remove-back, etc.